-Bipolar disorder is a mood disorder caused by a chemical imbalance in the brain that is characterized by mood cycles that vary between mania (or hypomania, a less severe form of mania) and depression.
+Bipolar disorder is a mood disorder thought to be caused by a complicated variety of factors, some still undefined, that is characterized by mood cycles that vary between mania (or hypomania, a less severe form of mania) and depression.

 During a manic episode, a person can feel elated, have more self-confidence, need less sleep, have racing thoughts, take more risks, become more talkative, or become more irritable.